farkasma/black-box-re/README.md

 - H: The laser hit a ball head on, and got absorbed.
 - R: The laser either got turned before it could even enter the field, or exited at the same edge tile it entered from.
-- 1-n: The laser exited at the tile with the same number it entered.
+- Some number: The laser exited at the tile with the same number it entered.

 Your goal is to find these balls.

 ## How to play

 Left click on an edge tile to reveal the character in it.
-Alternatively you can use the `revealAllEdges()` command in the console to reveal all edges at the same time.
+Alternatively you can use the **Reveal all edges** button in the Controls tab to reveal all edges at the same time.

 Right click on a red tile where you think a ball is to mark it.

-To check your answer use the `checkBoard()` command in the console.
+To check your answer use the **Check solution** button in the Controls tab.
 All edge tiles, where the character does not match with the result of your answer will get circled in red.

+To start a new game, refresh the page.